How Much Screen Time Is Healthy for a Teenager?

-Dr. Grant’s approach equips teens with the skills and self-knowledge to address the maladaptive behaviors, underlying causes, and negative consequences associated with internet gaming, social media engagement, and other problematic device mismanagement and digital overuse.
+Dr. Grant’s approach equips teens with the skills and self-knowledge to address the maladaptive behaviors, underlying causes, and negative consequences associated with problematic device use.
 His clinical model for healthy device management for teens involves the following steps:

-- Creating a plan of action: This could mean turning off the phone during dinner and 90 minutes before bedtime, agreeing to a “digital detox” from some or all social media apps, or adding an application on their devices that limits their online/screen time.
+3. Creating a plan of action: This step involves determining how much screen time is healthy for a teenager and taking steps to limit screen time for teens.
+The plan could include turning off the phone during dinner and 90 minutes before bedtime, agreeing to a “digital detox” from some or all social media apps, or adding an application on their devices that limits their online/screen time.
 For teens significantly struggling with negative consequences of their internet gaming, a 90-day abstinence from all gaming, with the goal of resetting and normalizing their brain, may be recommended.
 As with all mental health treatment plans, the recommended strategies are individualized for each particular teen, in accordance with their specific habits, struggles, situation, and underlying issues.

 Sustainable Healing for Teens and Families

-At Newport Academy, our clinical professionals provide innovative solutions to maladaptive behaviors generated, triggered, or exacerbated by underlying mental health issues.
-Our clinical model is designed to help teens reveal and heal the reasons behind self-destructive behaviors, whether that’s substance abuse, eating disorders, or device/screen overuse.
-To guide teens and families to sustainable recovery, our comprehensive and integrated approach addresses the trauma and attachment wounds underlying mental health and co-occurring disorders.
+Teen device management is only one aspect of Newport’s whole-person approach to treatment.
+Our clinical model is designed to help teens reveal and heal the reasons behind self-destructive behaviors, whether that’s device/screen overuse, substance abuse, eating disorders, or other co-occurring disorders or process addictions.
+To guide teens and families to sustainable recovery, our comprehensive and integrated approach addresses the trauma and attachment wounds underlying these mental health conditions.

-Therefore, individualized treatment plans may includes clinical modalities such as Cognitive Behavioral Therapy, Attachment-Based Family Therapy, and Dialectical Behavioral Therapy.
-In addition, experiential approaches are effective in helping teens to heal the root causes of digital dependence and create a balanced relationship with technology.
-Experiential modalities such as Adventure Therapy, Equine-Assisted Therapy, and creative arts therapies give teens the opportunity to engage in offline self-expression and identity building, while nurturing IRL connections and collaboration.
+Individualized treatment plans at Newport include clinical modalities such as Cognitive Behavioral Therapy, Attachment-Based Family Therapy, and Dialectical Behavioral Therapy.
+In addition, experiential modalities such as Adventure Therapy, Equine-Assisted Therapy, and creative arts therapies give teens the opportunity to engage in offline self-expression and identity building, while nurturing IRL connections and collaboration.